ytdl-org/youtube-dl/README.md

     -U, --update                         Update this program to latest version.
                                          Make sure that you have sufficient
                                          permissions (run with sudo if needed)
-    -i, --ignore-errors                  Continue on download errors, for example to skip unavailable videos in a playlist
-    --abort-on-error                     Abort downloading of further videos (in the playlist or the command line) if an error occurs
     --dump-user-agent                    Display the current browser
                                          identification
     --list-extractors                    List all supported extractors